Juliamelin/info20005a3/README.md

 ### General Info

-This project aims to analyse, redesign and develop a website that related to the topic of cds, records and vinyls.
+This project aims to analyse, redesign and develop a website that related to a topic given by tutors.

 My website live link "[https://juliamelin.github.io/info20005a3/views/index.html]"